OBAMA-BIDEN SURGEON GENERAL SLIPS IN INTERVIEW, EXPOSES “CHRONIC BRAIN DISEASE” MODEL OF ADDICTION AS FICTION

 Meanwhile, treatment as usual (TAU) for substance use problems continues largely unquestioned, driven by the invalidated fictional “chronic brain disease” model, and deceptive, false promises of a magic pill, just around the corner, for Americans trapped and dying in opioid and substance use epidemics.

-So the unguarded, fundamentally invalidating remarks by past Surgeon General Vivek Murtha that belie, contradict the fictional “chronic brain disease” model are notable, important, insightful, incriminating, and a revealing rip, unraveling of the Matrix.
+So the unguarded, fundamentally invalidating remarks by past Surgeon General Vivek Murthy that belie, contradict the fictional “chronic brain disease” model are notable, important, insightful, incriminating, and a revealing rip, unraveling of the Matrix.

-Murtha, unwittingly, and also here overtly serving through the interview as a tool and press secretary for the Medical Industry, nevertheless offered authentic observations and assertions.
+Murthy, unwittingly, and also here overtly serving through the interview as a tool and press secretary for the Medical Industry, nevertheless offered authentic observations and assertions.

 At about 4:05 in, he was asked, “What is it that we know that can be done to help people to stop these [substance abuse] problems from developing?”
-Murtha, who had dutifully endorsed the “chronic brain disease” model, went on to contradict that fiction, avoiding any mention of medications, inoculations, any biomedical treatments or preventative measures at all that would be appropriate for a neurological or “brain” condition.
+Murthy, who had dutifully endorsed the “chronic brain disease” model, went on to contradict that fiction, avoiding any mention of medications, inoculations, any biomedical treatments or preventative measures at all that would be appropriate for a neurological or “brain” condition.

 Instead, he focused helpfully and accurately on inner distress, both “emotional pain” and more generally “stress”, or anxiety as the drivers, the causes underlying compulsive use of substances or “addiction”, “If we can teach young people to deal with stress in a healthy way we can go a long way toward preventing substance use disorders.”